-Follow this and additional works at: https://brooklynworks.brooklaw.edu/faculty

-Part of the Business Organizations Law Commons
+Follow this and additional works at: https://brooklynworks.brooklaw.edu/faculty Part of the Banking and Finance Law Commons, Business Organizations Law Commons, and the Other Law Commons

-Recommended Citation

-40 Seattle U. L. Rev. 793 (2016-2017)
+Recommended Citation 40 Seattle U. L. Rev. 793 (2016-2017)

 This Article is brought to you for free and open access by BrooklynWorks.
 It has been accepted for inclusion in Faculty Scholarship by an authorized administrator of BrooklynWorks.